Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 -   Add CallLog service (typeScript sources) to get/delete the calllog history.
 -   Update doc about options provided at building the SDK object for the logs.
 -   Change the sources from javascript to typescript.
+But the delivery is still js.

 ### SDK for Node.JS 1.53 - March 2018